tiacsys/bridle/boards/shields/waveshare_pico_10dof_imu_sensor/doc/index.rst

 LPS22HB Pressure and Temperature Sensor
 =======================================

-This sample shows how to use the :ref:`Sensors API <zephyr:sensor_api>` driver for the STM LPS22HB MEMS pressure sensor.
+This sample shows how to use the :ref:`Sensors API <zephyr:sensor>` driver for the STM LPS22HB MEMS pressure sensor.
 See also Zephyr sample:
 :ref:`zephyr:lps22hb`.

 .. tabs::